g41797/matryoshka-3tk/README.md

 `get` takes a mode.

-"None are free" can be answered in more than one way:
+*None are free* can be answered in more than one way:

 - `AVAILABLE_OR_NEW` — a kept one if there is one, otherwise a new one
 - `NEW_ONLY` — always a new one